-Note/s: Excluded BIOC2312, BIOC2372, CHEM2929.
+Note/s: Excluded BIOC1319, BIOC2312, BIOC2372, CHEM2929.
 Enrolment in this subject may be subject to quota restrictions.
 Such restrictions will only apply to students taking this subject as an elective part of their program.

 An introduction to modern biochemistry covering fundamental aspects of the structure-function relationships of proteins and an overall coverage of intermediary metabolism.
-Major topics to be covered will include: the nature and function of enzymes; the metabolic working of cells, tissues and organs; the interrelationships between the pathways of carbohydrate, lipid and amino acid metabolism; the vital role of enzymes and hormones in catalysis and metabolic pathways in various life forms.
+Major topics to be covered will include: the nature and function of enzymes; the metabolic working of cells, tissues and organs; the interrelationships between the pathways of carbohydrate, lipid and amino acid metabolism; the vital role of enzymes and hormones in catalysis and metabolic regulation; the energy-trapping mechanisms of animals and plants; interesting variations on the central metabolic pathways in various life forms.
 Practical work to complement the lectures and to introduce the principles of biochemical analysis.

-Principles of Molecular Biology Staff contact: Dr T Stewart, Mr H Shoory CP15 S2 HPW6 Prerequisite: BIOC2101 Note/s: Excluded BIOC2312, BIOC2372
+Principles of Molecular Biology Staff contact: Dr T Stewart, Mr H Shoory CP15 S2 HPW6 Prerequisite: BIOC2101 Note/s: Excluded BIOC2312, BIOC2372.

-Enrolment in this unit may be subject to quota restrictions.
-Such restrictions will only apply to students taking this unit as an elective part of their program.
+Enrolment in this subject may be subject to quota restrictions.
+Such restrictions will only apply to students taking this subject as an elective part of their program.

-This unit provides an introduction to modern molecular Evolutionary and Functional Biologynd covers the molecular mechanisms of gene expression and the fundamental aspects of recombinant DNA technology.
-The major topics to be covered include: The structure and function of DNA and RNA The replication and transcription of DNA Translation of the genetic code into an amino acid sequence during protein synthesis.
+This subject provides an introduction to modern molecular biology and covers the molecular mechanisms of gene expression and the fundamental aspects of recombinant DNA technology.
+The major topics to be covered include: The structure and function of DNA and RNA.
+The replication and transcription of DNA.
+Translation of the genetic code into an amino acid sequence during protein synthesis.
 Regulation of gene expression.
-Manipulation of DNA including fragmentation by restriction enzymes, cloning of DNA fragmenta into vectors, hybridization analysis and principles of DNA sequencing.
+Manipulation of DNA including fragmentation by restriction enzymes, cloning of DNA fragments into vectors, hybridization analysis and principles of DNA sequencing.
 Protein structure and function, protein engineering and site-directed mutagenesis.
 Amplification of DNA by the polymerase chain reaction (PCR).
 Practical work to complement the lectures.